 Our year 5's and 6's recently welcomed Chris and Ann from the NSPCC schools service who delivered an interactive workshop focussing on how to keep ourselves safe.
 The session focussed on important safeguarding messages which ensured all pupils were able to identify what is and isn't normal behaviour; how they can keep themselves safe; and ensured all pupils were able to identify a trusted adult who they could speak to should they have worries.

 The children provided great feedback about the workshop and really enjoyed the interactive nature of the session.

 The use of the internet and social media is now an integral part of all our lives, and whilst it has numerous benefits, including supporting our children with their learning, we must also remain acutely aware of the risks it can pose.
 With this in mind we must all take responsibility for ensuring children receive the appropriate guidance and knowledge to keep themselves safe online.

-The school nurse was therefore invited in to discuss the issue with Fibonacci class during Autumn term.
-Lucy spent time with the children explaining the risks; educating them on the steps they could take to ensure their own safety; and answering any questions they had.
+Time was spent with the children explaining the risks; educating them on the steps they could take to ensure their own safety; and answering any questions they had.
 Topics of discussion included; social networking; online gaming; security settings; the importance of age restrictions and why these are in place; potential risks such as grooming; and how we report anything which makes us feel uncomfortable.